 This easy recipe calls for 2 cups of heavy cream and makes 8 servings of about 1/2 cup each.
 You can easily make half a batch and the churn still works great.
 Or if you have a crowd, double the batch and give it an extra 5-10 minutes after you plug it in to churn.

 A note on serving size and making extra.
-This amazing ice cream is almost zero carb, so you can enjoy it and know that it will not knock you out of ketosis!
+This amazing ice cream is almost zero carbs, so you can enjoy it and know that it will not knock you out of ketosis!
 It is also high in calories, though, so make sure you avoid Keto Diet Mistakes #9 and #10.
 If you are trying to lose weight on a keto diet, you can still eat too much of a good thing.

-I suggest freezing your low carb ice cream in small portions, and these individual serving containers are great.
+I suggest freezing your low-carb ice cream in small portions, and these individual serving containers are great.
 They are freezer and dishwasher safe.
 And you can also eat your ice cream straight out of the container, which let’s be real, is going to happen.
 At least at my house!

 Depending on your freezer, this ice cream may freeze solid, just like store-bought ice cream.
 If it’s difficult to scoop, let it sit on the counter for 10-15 minutes.
 It will return to it’s creamy, spoonable goodness!